How to Format JSON in VS Code

 What is the shortcut to format JSON in VS Code?

 Shift+Alt+F on Windows/Linux, Shift+Option+F on macOS.
 This runs the Format Document command using the active formatter for the current file type.
+You can also open the Command Palette (Ctrl+Shift+P) and type Format Document.

 How do I enable Format on Save for JSON in VS Code?

 Open settings (Ctrl+,), search for "format on save", and enable Editor: Format On Save.
-To limit it to JSON files, add {"[json]": {"editor.formatOnSave": true}} to your settings.json.
+To limit it to JSON files only, add {"[json]": {"editor.formatOnSave": true}} to your settings.json.

 Why is VS Code not formatting my JSON?

-The most common causes: (1) the file has a syntax error — VS Code won't format invalid JSON; (2) the file extension is not .json — check the language mode in the status bar; (3) multiple formatters are installed and conflicting — set a default formatter in settings.
+The three most common causes: (1) the file has a syntax error — VS Code won't format invalid JSON; (2) the file extension is not .json — check the language mode in the status bar; (3) multiple formatters are installed and conflicting — set a default formatter in settings.

 Does VS Code support JSONC (JSON with comments)?

 Yes.
 Use the [jsonc] language identifier in settings for files like tsconfig.json and .vscode/settings.json that allow comments.
+The VS Code status bar shows the language mode of the current file.

 Format a JSON snippet without VS Code